 There are several key changes that the Maastricht Treaty brought about.
 You need to be aware of them – but don’t worry, they all should be familiar as they focus on topics we have covered earlier in the unit.

 - Fourthly, the Maastricht Treaty added a social dimension to the EU.
 Beforehand there had been little mention of social affairs at European level.
-However the ‘social chapter’ was (and still is) quite contentious, particularly in the UK.
-The UK has decided to ‘opt out’ of most of the social dimension of EU legislation.
+However, the ‘social chapter’ was (and still is) quite contentious, particularly in the UK.